ctroupin/ctroupin.github.io/_posts/2018-03-13-notebooks-virtualenv.md

 python -m ipykernel install --user --name 3Dplot --display-name "3D plotting"
 ```

-## Open jupyter-notebook and select the kernel
+### Open jupyter-notebook and select the kernel
 ```bash
 jupyter-notebook
 ```
-When you create a new notebook, a dropdown allows you to select the kernel of your choice.
+When you create a new notebook, a drop-down allows you to select the *kernel* or *virtualenv* of your choice.
 From an existing notebook window, you can also modify the kernel by clicking on `Kernel / Change kernel`.